madhu221b/uva-dl2-team11/blogpost.md

 ### 4.1.3 Which models perform best?

-@Aditya We also tested a variety of MPNN models that explicitly encoded geometric information.
-We felt that these were a 'fairer' test of the capacity of a message passing network, because the geometric relationship between two nodes is more semantically meaningful than the one imposed by the arbitrary topology of the superpixel boundary graph.
-We found that these models gave comparable performance  to the transformer, even with as few as two message passing layers.
-From  [Table 1](#tab1) and [Table 2](#tab2) we can see that SEGNNs outperform E(n)-Invariant and E(n)-Equivariant models but loses to transformer only on Pascal dataset.
-We hypothesize that the reason SEGNNs perform so well because incorpation of directional information in the messages  as well the face that the messages are modelled to be E(3) equivariant   .Additionally  node and edge attributes are no longer restricted to invariant scalars, but can contain covariant information, such as vectors or tensors.
+The GEDL models  perform comparably to the transformer, even with few message passing layers.
+From  [Table 1](#tab1) and [Table 2](#tab2) we can see that SEGNNs outperform E($n$)-Invariant and E($n$)-Equivariant models but has marginally lesser F1 score than transformer on PascalVOC-SP dataset.
+Note that due to computational constraints, we couldn't train the SEGNN model till loss convergence.
+So we see a promising higher performance of SEGNN compared to transfromers.
+We hypothesize that the reason SEGNNs perform so well because of incorpation of directional information in the messages  as well the fact that the messages are modelled to be E(3) equivariant.

-Recall that our second goal above was to see whether improvements on the LRGB were caused by an improved ability to model long range interactions.
-From this point of view, these results are worrisome, because we found that a model that could only use local information - which is by definition not capable of modelling LRI - was nearly as performant as one that could model interactions between all nodes. (not sure whether the results are worrisome..if possible ..discuss this too)
+ The results imply that the Geometric Deep Learning can be an exciting and novel viewpoint to look at the LRI problem.
+The advantage being, that we can make precise use of domain-specific graph information such as positional information, to make the graph interactions more expressive.
+A future work for us can be to define more specific experiments to study and quantify the relationship between LRI and GEDL models.

 | <img width="555" alt="image" src="https://github.com/madhurapawaruva/uva-dl2-team11-forpeer/assets/117770386/8a49f585-8e3d-440d-8f37-b86b17286e12"> | <img width="475" alt="image" src="https://github.com/madhurapawaruva/uva-dl2-team11-forpeer/assets/117770386/e03ffad4-3177-4063-a441-d6c07c947a36"> |
 | -------- | -------- |